ASYNC-Security/async-security.github.io/sincon-2025-adcs-relay.md

 ## Why ESC8 Exists

-If some lightbulb hasn't gone off yet, the presence of this misoncifugration in an environment is usually a sign that domain compromise is soon to follow.
+If some lightbulb hasn't gone off yet, the presence of this misconfiguration in an environment is usually a sign that domain compromise is soon to follow.
 This is because SMB authentication coercion is _native_ to Windows, and is not seen as a security risk by Microsoft.

 Additionally, the configuration required to enable ESC8 is vulnerable by default when installing `Web Enrollment` on the CA server.
 The following commands were run on a default installation of ADCS to enable the misconfiguration: